Acceptance and Commitment Therapy

 Solution-Focused brief Therapy

 Solution-Focused Brief Therapy (SFBT) is a short-term approach that incorporates positive psychology principles and practices.
 SFBT helps clients change by focussing on the solutions rather than the problems.
-It is a hope friendly, positive emotion eliciting and future-oriented approach, which aims to motivate the client to formulate and work towards achieving and sustaining the desired change.
+It is a hopeful, friendly, positive emotion eliciting and future-oriented approach, which aims to motivate the client to formulate and work towards achieving and sustaining the desired change.

 SFBT is suitable for people with issues that do not require long-term treatment.
 For clients who have experienced severe abuse or challenges, we may incorporate the SFBT approach during resource development before moving in-depth.